numpy/numpy/doc/source/user/tutorial-svd.rst

 each of your experiments should give you a slightly better (or worse) image depending on the value you choose.

-Just for good measure, to see how the original blue array looks like, you can do
+Just for good measure, to see what the original blue array looks like, you can do

 ::